GoogleChrome/web.dev/src/site/content/en/blog/native-lazy-loading/index.md

 there are a few important things to consider:

-1. If your custom lazy loader attempts to load images or frames sooner than when Chrome loads them normally—that is, at a distance greater than the one the browser uses to determine when to load them-they are still deferred and load based on normal browser behavior.
+1. If your custom lazy loader attempts to load images or frames sooner than when Chrome loads them normally—that is, at a distance greater than the [load-in distance threshold](#load-in-distance-threshold)— they are still deferred and load based on normal browser behavior.
-2. If your custom lazy loader uses a shorter distance to determine when to load a particular image or iframe than the browser, then the behaviour would conform to your custom settings.
+2. If your custom lazy loader uses a shorter distance to determine when to load a particular image or iframe than the browser, then the behavior would conform to your custom settings.

 One of the important reasons to continue to use a third-party library along with `loading="lazy"` is to provide a polyfill for browsers that do not yet support the attribute.